EtherealEmil/UsualScrap/README.md

 <details>
 <summary>Mod Compatability Issues</summary>

-- "FlashlightExtendedRange" Makes the handlamp insanely bright when it's turned on.
+- "FlashlightExtendedRange" Makes the handlamp insanely bright when turned on.

-- "Diversity" will make the handlamp brighter, I don't think it's too bad but it isn't the brightness I intended.
+- "Diversity" will make the handlamp brighter; it wasn't too bad the last time I tested it, but it wasn't the brightness I intended.

 </details>